cinnData/PythonBootcamp/[PY-08] Querying data in Pandas.md

 There are two useful Pandas methods for managing **duplicates**:

 * `.duplicated()` returns a Boolean series indicating the rows which are duplicated.
-The default is `keep=first`, meaning that, when a row is repeated, all the appearances except the first one are considered duplicated.
+The default is `keep=first`, meaning that, the data are read top-down, returning `False` for the values occurring for the first time, and `True` for those having occurred before.

 * `.drop_duplicates()` drops the duplicated entries rows.
 It is based on the Boolean mask created by `.duplicated()`.